ankitwaware/movie-flix-react/README.md

 ## Usage

+1. Access the aplication in your browser at [movieFlix.com]( https://movie-flix-ankit.netlify.app/)
-1. Access the aplication in your browser at `http://localhost:5173`
+1. Access the aplication in your browser at local `http://localhost:5173`